-WE BEND STEEL volved studies of snow and wind forces including wind tunnel testing to appropriately evaluate the dynamic characteristics and the imposed loads.
+The new facility was constructed over the existing foundations of the old facility, which involved extensive consideration of imposed loads, and structural steel framing was therefore a natural selection.
+The primary truss members are wide flange sections with connections involving two gusset plates that are bolted to the members.
+The bolts are high-strength A490 in slipcritical connections and were generally 1" in diameter volved studies of snow and wind forces including wind tunnel testing to appropriately evaluate the dynamic characteristics and the imposed loads.
 "We looked at the trusses at Wrigley Field [where the Chicago Cubs play] shortly after completing this job and the trusses at the racetrack are engineered to carry far greater loads, primarily because of snow considerations," Hanson said.

-"The roof system in structural steel represents a highly efficient conventional truss system for an elegant, modern roof form for a stateof-the-art grandstand facility," Iyengar said.
-Jurors Comments:
+The design of the roof system in-